-First, make sure everyone knows how to say Scheherazade!
-It sounds like this: She-heh-ra-zard.
-Or click here to listen to recordings of people saying it.
+First, make sure everyone knows how to say ‘Scheherazade’!
+It sounds like this: She-heh-ra-zard (click here to listen to recordings of people saying it.)

 1. Discuss the story with the group.
 How do they feel about the narrative and the characters?
 What kind of scenes does the story make them imagine?
 How would it have felt for the Sultan’s many brides?
 What happens next after the ‘happy’ ending?

 2. Play the group the opening of Scheherazade (there are many recordings online).
 Before you play the music, ask the children to come up with actions for the Sultan, Scheherazade and the sea, and they can do the actions when they hear the relevant sounds.
-We have included examples of Rimsky-Korsakov's motifs in our playlist above.
+You can hear some examples of Rimsky-Korsakov’s motifs in this playlist:

 The first five and a half minutes of the piece include several important features: